Antiporno

 Antiporno (アンチポルノ), also known as Anti-Porno, is a 2016 Japanese drama film written and directed by Sion Sono.
 It was released by Nikkatsu as the fourth film in the reboot of its Roman Porno ("romantic pornography") series.
 Other directors involved in the series include Hideo Nakata, Akihiko Shiota, Kazuya Shiraishi, and Isao Yukisada.

 Plot

-Kyōko is a renowned artist and writer trapped in a solitary gilded cage of her own success where she speaks to the phantom memory of her dead sister Taeko.
-Her assistant Noriko arrives to help her prepare to be interviewed by a prominent lifestyle magazine.
-Wrestling with nausea and self-doubt, she alleviates her insecurities by subjecting her older assistant to a series of ritual humiliations in front of the others.
+Kyōko is a renowned artist and writer trapped in a solitary gilded cage where she speaks to an apparition of her deceased sister, Taeko.
+Kyōko's older assistant, Noriko, arrives to help her prepare for an interview with a prominent lifestyle magazine.
+Wrestling with nausea and self-doubt, Kyōko alleviates her insecurities by subjecting her older assistant to a series of humiliation rituals.
+When the magazine team arrives, Kyōko does not relent on Noriko's sadistic torture, but instead exacerbates it, culminating in her stripping Noriko naked and ordering the other women to rape her.

-A director yells "Cut!" and it is revealed that the two women were playing parts in a pornographic film.
-Noriko reveals herself to be a prima donna who is frustrated with the fledgling actress Kyōko's amateurish ineptitude and subjects her to humiliations mirroring those in the scripted scene.
+A director yells "Cut!", revealing that the two women were playing roles in a pornographic film.
+Despite having assumed the role of the shy, submissive partner during the scene, Noriko's real-life personality is that of a high-strung, arrogant veteran actress who is livid at the amateur Kyōko's ineptitude.
+The director sexually assaults Kyōko backstage in an effort to prove that she is not a virgin and can convincingly fake pleasure; the other actresses eavesdrop on the encounter and laugh.
+Increasingly frustrated with Kyōko's lack of improvement, Noriko begins subjecting her to humiliation rituals mirroring those in the scripted scene.
 The layers of the two actresses' true personalities and Kyōko's background are revealed over the course of repeated performances of the scene.

+The lines between the film and reality begin to blur as Kyōko begins to question when the director will end the take.
+In a flashback, Kyōko and Taeko nonchalantly discuss sex at the dinner table with her father and late mother.
+Taeko then declares that she is considering suicide and proceeds to convince a classmate to stab her to death.
+Both of these incidents appear to have traumatized Kyōko greatly.